GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses: Background

 \approach is similar to the aforementioned generic code embedding methods, it is also a general-purpose code embedding approach that captures syntax by lexicalizing the program into tokens (\textit{see} \Cref{tab:state-of-the-art-details}).
-However, all of the aforementioned generic approaches are syntax-based (i.e., based on ASTs, strings or tokens), none of these approaches account for program semantics (i.e., data and control flow).
-Unlike these approaches, \approach additionally captures program semantics, it extracts and encodes program dependencies via static analysis.
+However, all of the aforementioned generic approaches are syntax-based, none of these approaches account for program semantics (i.e., data and control flow).
+Unlike these approaches, \approach additionally captures program semantics via static analysis.
 In this paper, we compare our approach (\approach) to the three (3) most popular and recent syntax-based generic code embedding approaches, namely Code2Vec~\citep{alon2019code2vec}, Code2Seq~\citep{alon2019code2seq} and CodeBERT~\citep{feng2020codebert} (\textit{see} \cref{sec:results}).

-\textbf{\textit{Semantic-based Generic Approaches:}} This refers to code embedding methods that capture semantic information such as control and data flow dependencies in the program. \textit{Semantic-only generic approaches} include NCC~\citep{ben2018neural} and PROGRAML~\citep{cummins2020deep}.
+\textbf{\textit{Semantic-based Generic Approaches:}} This refers to code embedding methods that capture \textit{only} semantic information such as control and data flow dependencies in the program. \textit{Semantic-only generic approaches} include NCC~\citep{ben2018neural} and PROGRAML~\citep{cummins2020deep}.
 On one hand, NCC~\citep{ben2018neural} extracts the contextual flow graph of a program by building an LLVM intermediate representation (IR) of the program.
 It then applies word2vec~\citep{mikolov2013distributed} to learn code representations.
 On the other hand, PROGRAML~\citep{cummins2020deep} is a language-independent, portable representation of whole-program semantics for deep learning, which is designed for data flow analysis in compiler optimization.
 It adopts message passing neural networks (MPNN)~\citep{messagepassing} to learn LLVM IR representations.
 In contrast to these approaches, \approach captures both semantics and syntax.